Living with

 Heart Failure?

-Millions of people worldwide are living with diastolic heart failure and its troubling symptoms.
-People with diastolic heart failure have difficulty breathing and often struggle with simple daily activities.
-Medicines that are effective in treating other types of heart failure often do not work well for diastolic heart failure.
-However, doctors are currently researching new, non-medication options that may be able to help.
+Millions of people worldwide are living with heart failure and its troubling symptoms.
+People with heart failure have difficulty breathing and often struggle with simple daily activities.
+Medications and devices that are intended to treat certain types of heart failure do not always work well in all patients.
+However, doctors are currently researching new therapies that may be able to help.

-If you have diastolic heart failure, you may qualify for the ALLAY-HF Clinical Study.
-The study is evaluating the Alleviant System - an investigational, minimally invasive treatment designed to improve heart failure symptoms without leaving a permanent implant in the heart.
+If you have heart failure, you may qualify for the ALLAY Clinical Program.
+The ALLAY trials are evaluating the Alleviant System - an investigational, minimally invasive treatment designed to improve heart failure symptoms without leaving a permanent implant in the heart.

 What is the Alleviant System?

-The Alleviant System is an investigational, minimally invasive treatment designed to reduce excess pressure in the heart without leaving behind a permanent implant.
-The Alleviant System builds upon a previously studied treatment for heart failure called interatrial shunting.
-Clinical studies have shown that interatrial shunting lowers pressure within the heart and may improve heart failure symptoms and quality of life.1,2,3
+The Alleviant System is an investigational, minimally invasive device designed to reduce excess pressure in the heart without leaving behind a permanent implant.
+The Alleviant System provides a therapy called interatrial shunting, which has been studied in recent years for treating heart failure.
+Clinical studies have shown that interatrial shunting lowers pressure within the heart and may improve heart failure symptoms and quality of life.1-7

-The Alleviant procedure is performed by an interventional cardiologist using a non-surgical, catheter-based approach.
-Unlike many other shunting procedures, the Alleviant procedure does not leave behind a permanent implant in the heart.
+The Alleviant procedure is performed by a qualified cardiologist using a non-surgical, catheter-based approach.
+Unlike other shunting procedures, the Alleviant approach does not leave behind a permanent implant in the heart.

-The Alleviant System is currently being offered at select treatment centers in the US, Canada, Europe, Australia and New Zealand through the ALLAY-HF Clinical Study.
-If you qualify and choose to join the ALLAY-HF Study you will receive:
+The Alleviant System is currently being offered at select treatment centers in the US, Canada, Europe, Australia, New Zealand and Israel through the ALLAY-HF Clinical Program.
+If you qualify and choose to participate in one of the ALLAY trials, you will receive:

 • Evaluations and monitoring of your heart failure condition from a team of specialists